+Use of Comment

+climate-

+related

+scenario

+analysis

-Use of climate- related scenario analysis Comment Row 1 Yes Hilton used climate-related scenario analysis to inform our business strategy and 2030 Travel with Purpose Value Chain Targets.
-In 2017, Hilton worked with external consultants to develop science based carbon targets using the sectoral decarbonization approach, which is based on the 2-degree scenario (2DS).
+Row 1 Yes Hilton used climate-related scenario analysis to inform our business strategy and 2030 Goals.
+In 2017, Hilton worked with external consultants to develop science-based carbon targets using the sectoral decarbonization approach, which is based on the 2-degree scenario (2DS).
 In May 2018 our targets were approved by the Science Based Targets initiative.
 Through our SBT setting process, we undertook quantitative and qualitative analysis of how the 2DS will impact all areas of our business over the next three decades, through 2050.
 We then aligned the target with the long-term decarbonization pathway of Service Buildings, setting interim milestones of 2030 and 2040.
-This timeframe was selected to align with the modelling of the 2DS and to align with our company's long-term business strategy.
+This time frame was selected to align with the modelling of the 2DS and to align with our company's long-term business strategy.

 (W7.3a) Has your organization identified any water-related outcomes from your climate-related scenario analysis?
-Yes